defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 }
 {% endhighlight %}

 This way we ensure the section layout provider is kept up-to-date between view updates so that the layout is always the most recent one, especially if it depends on the data model.
-Note that the optional `sectionLayoutProvider` stored by the `Coordinator` can here be safely force unwrapped, as it will always be available when layout is triggered by a view update.
+Note that the optional `sectionLayoutProvider` stored by the `Coordinator` can here be safely force unwrapped, as it will always be available by construction.
 Note we also updated the `layout(context:)` method with a `Context` parameter to retrieve the coordinator from.

+With layout definition needs covered let us finish by discussing cell layout and display.

 ## Cell Layout